Online Social Work Degree Overview & Career Information

 Health care social workers can work in private care settings, such as clients’ homes, or in hospitals and long-term care facilities.
 Public service jobs are also available through local agencies.
 Other common places of employment include local and international nonprofit organizations, government agencies, schools, legislature and advocacy groups, among others.
 Entry-level jobs for BSW graduates are diverse and often depend on the student’s interests.

 How Much Does a Social Worker With a BSW Make?

 Aspiring social workers should consider their potential average salary when determining what specialization to choose and where to work.
-The average salary for someone who holds a Bachelor of Social Work is $50,000 a year.
+According to the BLS, the median annual salary for social workers is $51,760.
 A variety of factors can impact a graduate’s actual starting salary.
 One consideration used by hiring entities is the applicant’s work experience.
 An entry-level applicant with a BSW will probably earn less than someone with several years of experience in the field.

 Specialization also matters when determining social workers’ salaries.
 Private practice employers often pay better than their counterparts at public agencies.
 Additionally, specific job responsibilities also impact expected pay for graduates.

 Bachelor of Social Work graduates who become licensed social workers typically must adhere to the state’s continuing education requirements in order to maintain an active license.
 Since the Licensed Baccalaureate Social Worker (LBSW) license is one of the least advanced licenses, BSW graduates typically have the fewest continuing education hours to complete during their renewal period, especially compared to social workers licensed to work in a clinical setting.
 Once they become licensed, social workers should review their state’s continuing education requirements to make sure they accumulate enough hours before the next renewal period.